philzook58/philzook58.github.io/_notes/Programming/2020-02-03-performance-algorithms-datastructures.md

 ## Stuff

+The Art of Writing Efficient Programs: An advanced programmer's guide to efficient hardware utilization and compiler optimizations using C++ examples - Pikus

 [Given the potential for straightline speculation w/ deleterious performance impact, does it makes sense to align functions with speculation blocking instructions like INT3 instead of nops?](https://twitter.com/pkhuong/status/1507790343151960073)
 [microbenchmarks of return address prediction (ras)](https://blog.stuffedcow.net/2018/04/ras-microbenchmarks/)